fischuu/fischuu.github.io/lectures/IntroductionToR/index.md

 ## Hint

-1. Open the file in a text editor (NOT Word)
+1. Open the file in a text editor (if you use Word, DON'T save it).
+I suggest to install Notepad++ and use this as a text editor instead of Notepad ord Wordpad

 2. Check the first line, is a header present or not?